Seaweed in Punta Cana: A Guide to Dealing with this Unexpected Visitor

 Embrace the Sargassum

 Seaweed can be fascinating in its own right.
-Stroll on the beach, marvel at the unique sights and smells, and snap some creative photographs.
+Stroll on the beach, marvel at the unique sights and smells, and snap creative photographs.
+You can even share photos of sargassum in Punta Cana on social media to raise awareness.
+It’s quite unusual to see such large amounts of seaweed, making it an interesting natural phenomenon.

 Top Sargassum-Free Beaches near Punta Cana